Operational Breakdown

 What would get built

-- Clear early milestones for independence and contribution
+- Early milestones Clear markers for independence and contribution.

 Onboarding Essentials would be the strongest entry point here, especially for teams that are already hiring but want a calmer, more repeatable onboarding experience.